-You don’t have to get the car out to enjoy lovely walks – there are several which start right here at the mill or Park Villa.
+You don’t have to get the car out to enjoy lovely walks – there are several which start right here at the mill.
 Cross the bridge in the mill car park across the Mamog and you’re onto a truly beautiful gem of a walk, up the river gorge, through bluebell woods.
 When you reach the quiet road at the top, it’s your choice – past the ruined chapel, through the fields to Capel Iwan, or along the lane to Cwmorgan, then back down the Cych valley or up into the woods.
 We can lend you a map and have lots of local walking books that you can borrow.

 Our river, the Cych, runs down into the Teifi Valley – 75 miles of stunningly beautiful landscape, culture and history.
 There is a Teifi walking trail http://www.visitcardigan.com/teifi-river-trail.php and beautiful walks in the Teifi Estuary:

 The Lonely Planet guide has declared the Welsh Coastline the greatest region on earth in 2012.
 When you add that to National Geographic magazine’s ranking of Pembrokeshire as the 2nd most beautiful coastline in the World, you know that you are coming somewhere really special. http://www.walesonline.co.uk/news/wales-news/2011/10/28/welcome-to-wales-coastline-the-greatest-region-on-earth-in-2012-91466-29675500/